Dance Like Nobody’s Watching: A Guide to Dancing In Brighton

 Brighton Zumba (St. Paul’s Primary School) – Classes and Zumba birthday parties

-Zumba is a fun fitness program that involves both dance and aerobic elements.
+Zumba is a fun fitness program that involves elements of both dance and aerobics.
 It was created by a Colombian dancer and choreographer named Alberto Perez during the 90s.
 A typical Zumba choreography can include hip-hop, soca, samba, salsa, merengue and mambo.
-All the different elements make up a fun and effective workout that you can either practice at home or in one of Brighton’s amazing Zumba classes.
-Zumba is the perfect way to workout while having a blast.
+All the different elements to make for a fun and effective workout.
+Zumba is the perfect way to workout and have a great time doing it!

 What to wear: workout clothes (shorts, athletics trousers, tank tops, sweat trousers,…), dance shoes or trainers